tumaer/SciML/_sources/lecture/cnn.md

 ### Padding

 Applying a convolution directly to an image would result in an image of a smaller height and width.
-To counteract that, we pad the image height and width for example with zeros.
-With proper padding, one can stack hundreds of convolution layers without changing the width and height.
-The padding can be different along the width and height dimensions; we denote width and height padding with $\text{padding}[0]$ and $\text{padding}[1]$.
+To counteract that, we pad the image height and width, for example, with zeros.
+With the proper padding (referred to as *same* convolution), one can stack hundreds of convolution layers without changing the width and height.
+The padding can be different along the width and height dimensions; we denote width and height padding with $\text{padding}[0]$ and $\text{padding}[1]$, respectively.
 The original convolution corresponds to $\text{padding}=0$.

 ```{figure} ../imgs/cnn/cnn_padding.png
 ---